HW-PlayersPatch/Development/Props/Vaygr_Changes_Prop.md

 * **Kamikazi damage multiplier down:** `1.0 => 0.6 (-40%)`

 ### Utility Armour Upgrade
 *Collectors are currently shrugging off harrassment damage with no problems - harrassment requires planning, decision making, calculation and multitasking for the harrasser, so it should demand these things from the defender too.
 Tanky workers mean the defender has far less to worry about (sometimes nothing at all), and the harrasser will find their return-on-investment depressingly low.
 Fighters in particular trade quite poorly against even a single layer of hull defence.
-Vaygr in should be weak to economic harrass, as their core strength is overwhelming their opponent with a superior economy - opponents should be able to exploit a sloppy Vaygr player's lack of defensive foresight.*
+Vaygr in particular should be weak to economic harrass, as their core strength is overwhelming their opponent with a superior economy - opponents should be able to exploit a sloppy Vaygr player's lack of defensive foresight.*
 * **Upgrade HP down:** `5000 => 4000 (-20%)`